Tuesday, 27 June 2017

-Passing the illuminated speed sign, we were gratified to see that it now said
+Hastening past the illuminated speed sign, we were gratified to see that it now registered

 At the boulangerie we collected a bag of pastries (two croissants, a chausson and a pain aux raisins), then stepped across the street to the Café de Paris at 7 am precisely.

 It was the sort of breakfast that keeps us going for hours, and for which we are always grateful.

 It was already open, and we sat outside while we fortified ourselves with two rounds of hot, milky coffee.
 Meanwhile the baker was loading up his van with delicious things to deliver around the district.

 It turned out that this was a good day for it, because no more bars would be forthcoming until the end of the day’s walk.

 Having crossed the Doubs near a little boat harbour, we went down to the banks of the Saône, where there was a grassy wheel track beside the water.

 At first we were hemmed in by tall, untended hedges, but later emerged into a more orderly landscape of cornfields.

 After leaving the river for a couple of kilometres while it described an extravagant loop, we joined it again at the edge of the village of Charnay-lès-Chalon.
 We had the choice of bypassing the village on the river path or going up to investigate, so naturally we did the latter.